 Community Gardens – Cut out the middle man

 Community Gardens are making a come back.
-In the back woods of Australia if you take the time to talk to the old folk, they’ll fondly reminisce about the struggles of the war years and the camaraderie of the townsfolk banding together to produce food to feed their families and to offer their support in the face of sadness, uncertainty and all too often tragedy.
+In the back woods of Australia take the time to talk to the old folk.
+They’ll fondly reminisce about the struggles of the war years.
+The camaraderie of the townsfolk banding together to produce food to feed their families.
+The way they offered their support in the face of sadness, uncertainty and all too often tragedy.

-Community Gardens offer a sanctuary from this mad frenetic world, where time slows down to a human heartbeat and connection with the wisdom, knowledge and strength of our elders can be rediscovered.
-It also offers them an opportunity to reconnect with all sectors of the community and leave their urban prisons, which often find them alone in the solitude of their memories.
+Community Gardens offer a sanctuary from this mad frenetic world.
+This is where time slows down to a human heart beat and a connection with nature can be enjoyed.
+The wisdom, knowledge and strength of our elders can be rediscovered.
+It also offers everyone an opportunity to reconnect with all sectors of the community.
+They can leave their lonely homes which often find them in the solitude of their memories.

-Birds, bees flowers trees and above all real food can again be accessible to everyone as they happily tend to their vegetable allotments in the company of new friends.
+Birds, bees flowers trees and above all real food can again be accessible to everyone.
+Happily tend to your vegetable allotments in the company of new friends.

-The skill of growing food is a life skill and with these village hubs it can again be passed on to the youth empowering them to take control of their escalating battle to survive in a world where money is god and everyone has their hand out to take however much or little of it you have.
+The skill of growing food is a life skill and with these village hubs it can again be passed on to the youth.This is empowering for them as they take control of their escalating battle with the cost of food.

-The centralization of people into urban slums has made growing food difficult as buildings swallow up sunlight.
-Local, unutilized, open sunny tracts of land can be transformed into thriving ecosystems full of life and abundant food.
+The centralisation of people into urban slums has made growing food difficult as buildings swallow up sunlight.
+Local, under utilised, open sunny tracts of land can be transformed.
+Thriving ecosystems full of life and abundant food can be created.

-Seeing the potential, visionaries, intellectuals and simple folk are tentatively coming out of the shadows in droves to offer their skills and knowledge for the benefit of community and themselves.
+Seeing the potential, visionaries, intellectuals and simple folk are tentatively coming out of the shadows to offer their skills and knowledge for the benefit of community and themselves.

 Food, Shelter Clothing these are essential to survival.
-Restructuring your life to include producing some of your own food can have benefits that are far reaching and not just in the kitchen.
+Restructuring your life to include producing some of your own food can have benefits that are far reaching.

-Localising food and pooling our resources are the way ahead in a world that is again uncertain.
+Localising food and pooling our resources are the way ahead in an uncertain world.
 Real food means good health and a clear decisive mind.
-This is something we are all going to need in the years ahead so we can discern the truth about what it is we are buying, thus supporting.
+This is something we are all going to need in the years ahead to make conscious choices about what we are buying.

-Those of us fortunate enough to be employed, work very hard to earn the money to buy our food and most of the time we don’t know what’s really in it or where it has come from.
+Those of us fortunate enough to be employed, work very hard to earn the money to buy our food.
+Most of the time we don’t know what’s really in it or where it has come from.
 It makes sense to go straight to the source and cut out the middle man.
 Working on growing your food is like working at any other job, you just get food instead of money.

 Investigate your local community garden opportunities today.
 Take some time to smell the roses and slow down to pace that human beings not only thrive, but excel.